7 July 2018

 BEER & BERRIES and OPEN GARDEN

 Beer & Berries at Hospitalfield is one of the highlights of our 2018 Summer Festival.
-This free event will be hosted in the courtyard of Hospitalfield House on Saturday 7 July, between 12 and 5pm, and is an opportunity for visitors to meet a selection of producers and suppliers of the best beer and berries in Scotland found here in Angus and Tayside.
-Visitors will be able to purchase and sample some delicious local produce.
-Stallholders include:
+This free event was hosted in the courtyard of Hospitalfield House on Saturday 7 July, between 12 and 5pm, and was an opportunity for visitors to meet a selection of producers and suppliers of the best beer and berries in Scotland found here in Angus and Tayside.
+Visitors were able to purchase and sample some delicious local produce.
+Stallholders included:

 - East Seaton Farm

 - Park Brew